Worked Examples

 datafile = 'data.txt' # Name of output data file

-test_name = 'constant' # Name of test to run - constant volate voltammetery
+test_name = 'constant' # Name of test to run - constant voltage voltammetery

 curr_range = '100uA' # Name of current range for test [-10uA, +10uA]